-On average nationwide, a plumbing inspection costs $150 to $500.
+On average nationwide, a plumbing inspection costs $200, on average.
+Most homeowners spend $180 to $225.
 The cost includes the labor and expertise involved in locating plumbing problems, but does not cover the cost of repairs.

 A plumbing inspection allows you to find leaks, blockages, and damage in your house's pipes, or tree roots in a sewer line.
 You might get an inspection if a drain is running slow, water's leaking, or as part of regular maintenance to prevent expensive plumbing problems.